stimulsoft/Samples-Reports.Python/README.md

 # Python and JavaScript samples for Stimulsoft Reports.PYTHON

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.PYTHON reporting tool in the Python applications, using HTML/Python code and JavaScript components.
-The embedded reporting components is fully compatible with Python 3.7 and higher.
-Full support for Flash, Django and Tornado frameworks, as well as work on any other frameworks.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.PYTHON reporting tool in the Python applications, using Python code and JavaScript report engine.
+The embedded reporting components is fully compatible with Python 3.10 and higher.
+Full support for Flask, Django and Tornado frameworks, as well as work on any other frameworks.

 ## Overview
 This repository has a Flask web project with a set of examples, each of which is in a separate .py file: